ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the menu to see other pages.

 Most breast cancers are sporadic, meaning they develop from damage to a person’s genes that occurs by chance after they are born.
 There is no risk of passing this gene on to a person's children.

 Inherited breast cancers are less common, making up 5% to 10% of cancers.
 Inherited breast cancer occurs when gene changes called mutations are passed down within a family from parent to child.
 Many of those mutations are in tumor suppression genes, such as BRCA1 or BRCA2.
 These genes normally keep cells from growing out of control and turning into cancer.
-But when these cells have a mutation, they can grow out of control.
+But when these cells have a mutation, it can cause them to grow out of control.

 When considering your breast cancer risk, it is important to remember that most women who develop breast cancer have no obvious risk factors and no family history of breast cancer.
 Multiple risk factors influence the development of breast cancer.
 This means that all women need to be aware of changes in their breasts.
-They also need to talk with their doctors about receiving regular breast examinations by a doctor and mammograms, which are x-rays of the breast that can often detect a tumor that is too small to be felt.
+They also need to talk with their doctors about receiving regular breast examinations by a doctor and mammograms.
+A mammogram is an x-ray of the breast that can often detect a tumor that is too small to be felt.

 The following factors may raise a woman’s risk of developing breast cancer: